storj/up/README.md

 The exception is if you are making a frontend change in web/satellite that requires a corresponding backend change.
 In this case, you will need to also run `go install ./cmd/satellite` followed by a restart of the relevant containers (see command at the end of the "Backend" section above).

-### Interacting with and resetting your Satellite database
+### Interacting with and resetting your Satellite db

 `docker compose ps` will list your running containers.
 Find the one that looks like `<prefix>-cockroach-1`